game-ci/unity-activate/CONTRIBUTING.md

 Steps to be performed to submit a pull request:

-1. Fork the repository and create your branch from `master`
+1. Fork the repository and create your branch from `master`.
+2. Run `yarn` in the repository root.
+3. If you've fixed a bug or added code that should be tested, add tests!
-2. Fill out the description, link any related issues and submit your pull request.
+4. Fill out the description, link any related issues and submit your pull request.

+#### Pull Request Prerequisites

+You have [Node](https://nodejs.org/) installed at v12.2.0+ and [Yarn](https://yarnpkg.com/) at v1.18.0+.

+Please note that commit hooks will run automatically to perform some tasks;

+- format your code
+- run tests
+- build distributable files

 #### License